Nursery

 Nursery Topic Blurb

-Our topic this half term is “Oh I do like to be beside the seaside” with a strong focus on the three prime areas of the EYFS curriculum.
+Our topic this half term is “Autumn leaves are falling” with a strong focus on the three prime areas of the EYFS curriculum.

 Communication and Language